dokku/dokku-rethinkdb/README.md

 ## Commands

 ```
 rethinkdb:app-links <app>                          # list all rethinkdb service links for a given app
 rethinkdb:connect <service>                        # connect to the service via the rethinkdb connection tool
 rethinkdb:create <service> [--create-flags...]     # create a rethinkdb service
 rethinkdb:destroy <service> [-f|--force]           # delete the rethinkdb service/data/container if there are no links left
 rethinkdb:enter <service>                          # enter or run a command in a running rethinkdb service container
 rethinkdb:exists <service>                         # check if the rethinkdb service exists
 rethinkdb:expose <service> <ports...>              # expose a rethinkdb service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)
 rethinkdb:info <service> [--single-info-flag]      # print the service information
 rethinkdb:link <service> <app> [--link-flags...]   # link the rethinkdb service to the app
 rethinkdb:linked <service> <app>                   # check if the rethinkdb service is linked to an app
 rethinkdb:links <service>                          # list all apps linked to the rethinkdb service
 rethinkdb:list                                     # list all rethinkdb services
-rethinkdb:logs <service> [-t|--tail]             # print the most recent log(s) for this service
+rethinkdb:logs <service> [-t|--tail] <tail-num-optional> # print the most recent log(s) for this service
 rethinkdb:promote <service> <app>                  # promote service <service> as RETHINKDB_URL in <app>
 rethinkdb:restart <service>                        # graceful shutdown and restart of the rethinkdb service container
 rethinkdb:start <service>                          # start a previously stopped rethinkdb service
 rethinkdb:stop <service>                           # stop a running rethinkdb service
 rethinkdb:unexpose <service>                       # unexpose a previously exposed rethinkdb service
 rethinkdb:unlink <service> <app>                   # unlink the rethinkdb service from the app
 rethinkdb:upgrade <service> [--upgrade-flags...]   # upgrade service <service> to the specified versions
 ```

 ## Usage